embedded-software-laboratory/Dataset-Converter/README.md

 ## References
 * [1] A. Mokhtarian, S. Schäfer, B. Alrifaee.
 "CPM Olympics: Development of Scenarios for Benchmarking in Networked and Autonomous Driving".
-2022
+In 33rd IEEE Intelligent Vehicles Symposium (IV) 2022, accepted.